agmezr/python_bootstrap/README.md

 # Python bootstrap

-A simple bootstrap used as a base to start working on python projects quickly.
+A simple python project used as a base to start working quickly.
 The base of the project doesn't use any frameworks but for convenience I have included sqlalchemy and a test to ensure everything is ready to go.

 ## How to use?